 - Man Bites Man: He bites the leader of the Marauders after they cornered him, Michonne, Carl and Daryl in the Season 4 finale.

 - Manly Tears: After waking up from his coma, and coming into his house only to find out that his family is gone, after he kills Shane, and after he finds out Lori died in childbirth.

 - Morality Pet: Hershel, whom Rick will often look to for advice and comfort.

 - Carl remains one for him as Rick tries hard to do whats right to avoid Carl becoming like him.

-- My Way or the Highway: At the end of the 2nd season when he takes full control of the group declaring there isn't a democracy any longer in the group under him.
-Subverted at the end of the 3rd season when he doesn't want to become like the Governor.
+- My Way or the Highway: At the end of the second season when he takes full control of the group declaring there isn't a democracy any longer in the group under him.
+He reverses course at the end of the third season when he doesn't want to become like the Governor.

 - Nay-Theist: He has moved into this territory ever since he asked God for a sign and, next thing you know, his son gets shot, though he phrases it to Hershel as more "trying to stay out of God's way in hopes he'll stay out of mine".

 - Not So Different: He shares some similarities to the Governor, highlighted most clearly with their initial treatment of Michonne.
 Neither is very trusting, they put the safety of their own group far above the safety of others (although Rick doesn't deliberately murder strangers for his group's profit), both lose a wife, and both are mentally unstable.
 The Governor plays this up during their negotiations to make Rick listen to him more.

 - Also to Shane, posthumously—the episode after he has to kill him, Rick begins sliding off the deep end, becoming a more dictatorial leader and ranting about the lengths he's willing to go to to keep the group together.
 His mannerisms during the speech were eerily similar to how Shane tended get when in a rage.